pentacent/keila-web/content/docs/configuration.md

 # Self-Hosting Keila: Configuration

-You can configure Keila with environment variables.
+When self-hosting Keila, you can configure most aspects of the application with environment variables.

 ## Database
 Configure the PostgreSQL database used by Keila: